-Mountain peaks of Canadian Rockies as far as you could see, view of Spray & Bow Valleys, Lake Minnewanka and the Town of Banff.
-While the gondola is the most popular attraction in Banff, thereβs a more active and budget option for how to get to the top β Sulphur Mountain Hike.
+Mountain peaks of Canadian Rockies as far as you can see, view of Spray & Bow Valleys, Lake Minnewanka and the Town of Banff.
+While the gondola is the most popular attraction in Banff, thereβs a more active and budget option for how to get to the top β the Sulphur Mountain Hike.
 The Sulphur Mountain overlooks Banff National Park and offers jaw-dropping views.

 Hike up the Sulphur Mountain, or take the gondola for the best view of Banff.
 I have experienced both several times all year round since Iβve worked at the Upper terminal of Banff Gondola, lived in Banff and am now just an hour away from Banff National Park.